Updated: 29 September 2022

 More about the types of punishments and other penal sanctions

-Fine is a financial punishment either given as a result of a court verdict or as a ticket fine (including on the spot fine).
-The proceeds go to the state treasury.
+Fine is a financial punishment.
 The courts issues judicial fines.
-The appropriate prosecuting authority can issue a ticket fine (writ prescribing an optional fine) or on the spot fine (simplified writ).
-Accepting a ticket (or on the spot) fine does not mean guilt is accepted, but with all fines a subsidiary prison sentence is set in case the person is unable to pay.
+The prosecuting authority can issue a ticket fine (writ prescribing an optional fine) and certain civil servants within the police and customs on-the-spot fine (simplified writ).
+Accepting a ticket (or on-the-spot) fine does not mean guilt is accepted, but with all fines a subsidiary prison sentence is set in case the person is unable to pay.
+A fine can in certain cases also be conditional, see “subtype of sanction”.

 Community sentence replaced in in March 2002 the earlier community service.
-The sanction can consist of unpaid work that is a benefit for the community up to 420 hours, treatment, conflict counsel etc. Sentences to community service, that can appear in later statistical years if the offence was committed before March 2002, are classified as Community sentence.
+The sanction can consist of unpaid work that is a benefit for the community as well as other programs, mediation or treatment, etc. for up to 420 hours.
+A subsidiary prison sentence is also decided.
+Sentences to community service, that can appear in later statistical years if the offence was committed before March 2002, are classified as Community sentence.

-Conditional imprisonment means that one avoids serving sentence in prison if during a fixed period the court's conditions are adhered to.
+Conditional imprisonment (suspension of execution) means that one avoids serving the given sentence if, during a fixed period, the court's conditions are adhered to.
 Normally this means a probationary period of two years where no new offences should be committed.
-Further terms could be given, such as drug testing or follow-up program for juvenile offenders.
-The statistics does not specify probationary period or terms.
+Further terms could be given, such as drug testing or follow-up program for juvenile offenders (see “subtype of sanction”).

 Compulsory mental health care and Compulsory care was introduced in January 2002 as new special sanctions for persons considered unaccountable for their acts.
 People who are considered psychotic or unconscious can be sentenced to compulsory mental health care and people considered severely mentally retarded can be sentenced to compulsory care.
 The sentenced person is left to the healthcare system.
 There is no time limit, but the person should be released if there no longer is danger of relapse.

 Juvenile sentence was introduced in July 2014 as a new type of penal sanction for offenders under 18 years old.
 Juvenile sentence can be given by a court as an alternative to unconditional imprisonment when a juvenile has committed serious or repeated offences.
-The court sets a time of implementation, but the exact content of the punishment is decided by a meeting at the Meditation Service.
-Juvenile sentence is categorized as “Other type of sanction”, but in tables with information on sentencing, the time of implementation is showed as days of conditional imprisonment.
+The court sets a time of implementation and a subsidiary prison sentence, but the exact content of the punishment is decided by a meeting at the Meditation Service.

 Loss of right is a form of punishment that includes both loss of right to hold a position, practice an activity, as well as ban against contacting a certain person.